niketshukla/MeetUp/README.md

 When the list of events is shown
 Then on top of the list a chart that visualizes the type of upcoming events will be shown

-### What challenges did I face, what did I learn?
-* The recommended testing utility for React, Enzyme, doesn't support React versions from 17 upward.
-There exists an unofficial adapter for version 17, however, there is no adapter for React v.18.
-Therefore, I had to downgrade my React version to v.17 to still be able to work with Enzyme.

-* You can use end-to-end tesing to create videos for tutorials or customer presentations

-* When using the creat react app biolerplate, the components are created as .js files (instead of .jsx)

 ## How to install and run the project ...

 ### ... as a developer, who wants to work with the project